Sports-related curses: World Cup European knockout curse

-After winning the 2002 FIFA World Cup against Germany, Brazil has been eliminated in every subsequent edition by a European team in the knock-out stage of the tournament, having lost to France in 2006, Netherlands in 2010, Germany in 2014, Belgium in 2018, and Croatia in 2022.
-Additionally, four of these five losses (except in 2014, where they lost 7–1 at home to Germany in the semi-finals) were in the quarterfinals.
+After winning the 2002 FIFA World Cup against Germany, Brazil has been eliminated in every subsequent edition by the first European team they face-off against in the knock-out stage of the tournament, having lost to France in 2006, Netherlands in 2010, Germany in 2014, Belgium in 2018, Croatia in 2022 and Norway in 2026.
+Additionally, five of these six losses (except in 2014, where they lost 7–1 at home to Germany in the semi-finals, and in 2026 when they lost to Norway in the round of 16) were in the quarterfinals.

 Hexa cat curse

 At the 2022 FIFA World Cup in Qatar, a cat interrupted the Brazil team's press conference.
 The cat was aggressively removed from the table by a member of the Brazilian staff, shocking the locals due to the reverence towards cats in Islam.
 The Brazilian Football Confederation quickly adopted the cat as an appeasement to avoid any bad luck, and named it Hexa after the sixth World Cup that they were chasing.
-Despite the measure, various media outlets purported that a curse from the cat was responsible for Brazil's loss to Croatia on penalties in the World Cup quarter-finals the following day, as well as an identical outcome at the 2024 Copa América and poor form in the 2026 FIFA World Cup qualifiers.
+Despite the measure, various media outlets purported that a curse from the cat was responsible for Brazil's loss to Croatia on penalties in the World Cup quarter-finals the following day, as well as an identical outcome at the 2024 Copa América, poor form in the 2026 FIFA World Cup qualifiers, and an elimination in the 2026 FIFA World Cup round of 16 by the hands of Norway.